SuperDARN/rst/README.md

 3. Run `make.build` from the command line.
 You may need to change directory to `$RSTPATH/build/script`.
    This runs a helper script that sets up other compiling code.

-4. In the same directory run `make.code superdarn rst` to compile all of the code.
+4. In the same directory run `make.code` to compile all of the code.
    This runs a script to find all of the source codes and compile them into binaries.
    A log of this compilation is stored in `$RSTPATH/log`.